 Financing A Used Car

 As new car prices top eye-watering levels of $40,000 or more, pre-loved models are becoming increasingly attractive to many buyers.
-For most people, this means financing the purchase, while others may prefer to lease.
+For most people, this means financing a used car, while others may prefer to buy new or lease.

 Although taking out a car loan might seem a dauntingly complex process, each step is quite simple.
 Here’s a quick outline: